Key takeaways

 Level 1: Basic marketing

-Examples of basic relationship marketing
+Examples of basic marketing

 This Nike commercial is one example of basic marketing.
 It features LeBron James, who doesn’t do anything for what seems like a lifetime.
 Eventually, he laughs and “Just Do It” appears on the screen, followed by a blank screen to end.
 The message is simple: Whatever sport you are interested in, just do it with Nike.